-In February 2023, the NAHB forecasted calendar-year housing starts to be 1.1 million in the 2023 calendar-year and 1.3 million in 2024.
-In February 2023, the Ducker forecast indicated that total window shipments are expected to increase 1% for calendar-year 2022 and decrease 5.7% in 2023.
-In February 2023, Catalina Research estimated that residential semi-custom cabinet sales in the U.S. is estimated to decrease 3.6% in 2023 and increase 1.9% in 2024.
+In August 2023, the NAHB forecasted calendar-year housing starts to be 1.4 million in the 2023 and 2024 calendar-years and 1.5 million in 2025.
+In August 2023, the Ducker forecast indicated that total window shipments are expected to decrease 6.6% in calendar-year 2023 and increase 2.9% in 2024.

 Several commodities in our business are subject to pricing fluctuations, including polyvinyl resin (PVC), titanium dioxide (TiO2), petroleum products, aluminum and wood.
-For the majority of our customers and critical suppliers, we have price adjusters in place which effectively share the base pass-through price changes for our primary commodities with our customers commensurate with the market at large.
+For the majority of our customers and critical suppliers, we have price adjusters in place which effectively share the impact of pass-through price changes for our primary commodities with our customers commensurate with the market at large.
 Our long-term exposure to these price fluctuations is somewhat mitigated due to the contractual component of the adjuster programs.
 However, these adjusters are not in place with all customers and for all commodities, and there is a level of exposure to such volatility due to the lag associated with the timing of price updates in accordance with our customer agreements, particularly with regard to hardwoods.
 In addition, some of these commodities are in high demand, particularly in Europe, which can affect the cost of the raw materials, a portion of which we may not be able to fully recover.